konnerhorton/bedrock-ge/README.md

 > **Definition of Bedrock**
 >
-> In an abstract sense, the main principles on which something is based.
+> In an abstract sense, the bedrock refers to the main principles something is based on.
 [1]
 >
 > In the real world, the bedrock is the hard area of rock in the ground that holds up the loose soil above.
 [1]
 >
-> In many civil engineering projects, the identification of the bedrock through digging, drilling or geophysical methods is an important task, which greatly influences (foundation) design.
+> In many civil engineering projects, the identification of the bedrock through digging, drilling or geophysical methods is an important task, which greatly influences (geotechnical) design.
 [2]
 >
 > Sources: [[1] Bedrock | Cambridge Dictionary](https://dictionary.cambridge.org/us/dictionary/english/bedrock), [[2] Bedrock | Wikipedia](https://en.wikipedia.org/wiki/Bedrock)

-Valuable ground investigation data is often trapped in legacy formats that limit analysis and visualization.
+Ground Investigation (GI) data is often trapped in legacy formats that limit analysis and visualization possibilities.
-`bedrock-ge` lets you transforms this data from specialized geotechnical formats and common formats (Excel, CSV) into standardized geospatial data.
+`bedrock-ge` lets you transform this data from specialized geotechnical formats and common tabular formats (Excel, CSV) into standardized geospatial data.
 `bedrock-ge` validates the data for consistency and converts it into modern geospatial formats that can be stored in industry-standard databases.

 This standardization lets you bridge the gap between raw geotechnical data and modern Python (geo)scientific ecosystem and modern geospatial tools.